 Requesting Matching Fellowship Support

-If approved, information about the Division's commitment will be inserted into the Institutional Support Letter (for training grants) or program proposal and a separate internal Fellowship Commitment Letter will be sent to the PI/PD requestor with instructions about how to proceed with fellowship nominations, should the grant be fully funded.
+If approved, information about the Division's commitment will be inserted into the Institutional Support Letter (for training grants) or program proposal and/or a separate internal fellowship commitment letter will be sent to the PI/PD requestor with instructions about how to proceed with fellowship nominations, should the grant be fully funded.
 If funded, this internal letter will need to be submitted along with the online nomination form once a student is identified for the fellowship.
-The relevant School Dean's Office(s) will also be copied on this email so they are aware of the Division's commitment.
-If you have questions about the match request process, please contact Tamara Schaps at email@example.com.
+The relevant School Dean's Office(s) will also be copied on this email so they are aware of GEPA's commitment.
+If you have questions about the match request process, please contact Tamara Schaps at firstname.lastname@example.org.

 Matching fellowship support from the Division of Graduate Education and Postdoctoral Affairs is contingent upon the continued availability of funds and may shift at any time.